Trihydrogen cation: Destruction

-Ortho/Para-H3+
+ortho/para-H3+

 A collision of ortho-H3+ and para-H2.

-The protons of [^{1}H3]+ can be in two different spin configurations, called ortho and para.
-Ortho-H3+ has all three proton spins parallel, yielding a total nuclear spin of 3/2.
-Para-H3+ has two proton spins parallel while the other is anti-parallel, yielding a total nuclear spin of 1/2.
+The protons of [^{1}H3]+ can be in two different spin configurations, called ortho and para. ortho-H3+ has all three proton spins parallel, yielding a total nuclear spin of 3/2. para-H3+ has two proton spins parallel while the other is antiparallel, yielding a total nuclear spin of 1/2.

 The most abundant molecule in dense interstellar clouds is ^{1}H2 which also has ortho and para states, with total nuclear spins 1 and 0, respectively.
 When a H3+ molecule collides with a H2 molecule, a proton transfer can take place.
 The transfer still yields a H3+ molecule and a H2 molecule, but can potentially change the total nuclear spin of the two molecules depending on the nuclear spins of the protons.
 When an ortho-H3+ and a para-H2 collide, the result may be a para-H3+ and an ortho-H2.